-Car Insurance prices rising faster than ever
+Car insurance prices rising faster than ever

 It’s been revealed that car insurance prices are rising five times faster than inflation.

-Over the past 12 months, car insurance has grown by 14.6 per cent, five times more than inflation at 2.9 per cent, forcing the average cost of an annual policy up to £755 across the whole of Great Britain.
+Research by Consumer Intelligence has revealed that over the past 12 months, car insurance has grown by 14.6 per cent, five times more than inflation at 2.9 per cent, forcing the average cost of an annual policy up to £755 across the whole of Great Britain.

 The only positive is the fact that the rate at which car insurance is increasing has slowed over the last three months.